simurgh9/hw/README.md

 AucTeX.
 For the LaTeX distribution, I recommend [TeX Live](https://tug.org/texlive/).

+I started with the good ol' `pdflatex` and switched to `xelatex` for better language support.
+These days I am using `lualatex` for better colour, language and [accessibility](https://github.com/latex3/tagpdf) support.

 If you just want to write Markdown or HTML files and want to use the symbols (with some macros and environments) defined by the AMS article packages and their shortcuts by our packages then you only need the